rthalley/dnspython/README.md

 ### Notices

 Python 2.x support ended with the release of 1.16.0.
-Dnspython 2.0.0 through 2.2.x supprot support Python 3.6 and later.
+Dnspython 2.0.0 through 2.2.x support Python 3.6 and later.
 As of dnspython 2.3.0, the minimum supported Python version will be 3.7.
 We plan to align future support with the lifetime of the Python 3 versions.